Begins March 10, 2014

 Students within the same category of completed credits will be randomly selected and assigned to their timeframe.
 Individual date and time information will be e-mailed to each student's Monmouth University e-mail account and will be displayed continually on their WEBstudent account.

-Beginning April 4, 2013 students will be able to self-register for the Summer 2013, Fall 2013, and Spring 2014 semesters.
-Students who do not obtain approval or who are on academic probation must register in person with their academic department or at the Office of Registration and Records (ORR).
+Beginning April 3, 2014 students will be able to self-register for the Fall 2014, and Spring 2015 semesters (note that Summer, 2014 registration is continuing as part of the Advanced Summer Registration program).
+Students who do not obtain approval or who are on academic probation must register in person with their academic department or at the Office of the Registrar .

-Information regarding Priority Registration for 2013/2014 is e-mailed to students in late February/early March from the Office of Registration and Records.
+Information regarding Priority Registration for 2014/2015 will be e-mailed to students in late February/early March from the Office of the Registrar.
 All details to students will be provided therein.

 Students should consult with their academic advisors before making changes in their course schedules.
-Program changes can be made directly with your academic advisor, First Year Advising or in the Office of Registration and Records.
+Program changes can be made directly with your academic advisor, First Year Advising or in the Office of the Registrar.
 WEBstudent is available for those students who have been granted access to use it for scheduling.

 At the conclusion of the Program Change Period, students can add courses with the permission of the instructor and the department chair.
 Students who wish to "drop" a course after this period must follow withdrawal instructions.
 Dropped courses are not processed or allowed after the conclusion of the Program Change Period.